-Sources of di-carboxylic acids include biogenic and anthropogenic emissions, as well as the photochemical transformations of precursors (Chebbi and Carlier, 1996; Dabek-Zlotorzynska and McGrath, 2000).
+Sources of dicarboxylic acids include biogenic and anthropogenic emissions, as well as the photochemical transformations of precursors (Chebbi and Carlier, 1996; DabekZlotorzynska and McGrath, 2000).
 While no primary sources have been reported so far for malic and tartric acids, oxalic, malonic, succinic and glutaric acids were measured in motor exhaust (Kawamura and Kaplan, 1987).
 The last three were also observed in wood burning plumes (Rogge et al., 1998).
-However, a major fraction of the di-carboxylic acids is likely to be produced by the photochemical oxidation of organic precursors in the atmosphere, occurring both in the gas and aqueous phases (van Pinxteren et al., 2014).
+However, a major fraction of the dicarboxylic acids is likely to be produced by the photochemical oxidation of organic precursors in the atmosphere, occurring in both the gas and aqueous phases (van Pinxteren et al., 2014).

-5 2.2 Description of the microphysical scheme
+2.2 Description of the microphysical scheme

-The two-moment warm microphysical scheme predicts the number concentration of cloud droplets and raindrops as well as the mixing ratios of cloud water and rainwater using log-normal distributions (Caro et al., 2004), as previously done by Leriche et al. (2007).
+The two-moment warm microphysical scheme predicts the number concentration of cloud droplets and raindrops as well as the mixing ratios of cloud water and rainwater using lognormal distributions (Caro et al., 2004), as previously carried out by Leriche et al. (2007).
 Only the activation of aerosol particles has been updated to account for the influence of organic surfactants (Abdul-Razzak and Ghan, 2004).

-10 2.2.1 Activation of aerosol particles into cloud droplets
+2.2.1 Activation of aerosol particles into cloud droplets